Aran-Fey/programming-advice/source/readable-code.rst

    -- Martin Fowler

 Being easy to understand is one of the most important qualities of good code.
 Unfortunately, this is something that takes beginners a long time to figure out.
 This is because they never have to read complicated code - the only code they read are short snippets from tutorials and their own code.
 Reading your own code is easy, especially when it only takes a few days or maybe a week to write.
-But when you've worked on a program for months or even years and it has thousands of lines of code, being able to understand the code you wrote becomes exponentially more difficult and important.
+But when you've worked on a program for months or even years and it has thousands of lines of code, being able to understand the code you wrote a long time ago becomes exponentially more difficult and important, especially if you're working in a team.

 Beginners write code for computers.
 Experienced devs write code for humans.